 - Serve hot with rice, poori or roti.

-* You can use left-over hot water used for steaming vegetable (or used for pressure cooking lentils).
+* You can use left-over hot water while steaming vegetable (or while pressure cooking lentils).

 - You can use whole chickpeas (chana) or split chickpeas (kadalai paruppu) instead of black eyed peas.

-- I have pressure cooked split green gram & black eyed bean with little salt in separate containers.
+- I have pressure cooked split green gram & black eyed bean with little salt separately.

-- I used green chillies for flavor, red chilli powder for color; if you want you can just use any one of them.
+- I used green chillies for flavor, red chilli powder for color; if you want you may use any one of them.